Spray Painting is a popular form of painting that can show up in several different styles.

 Powder residue is an unfortunate consequence that pops up if you haven’t sprayed in a cool or sheltered area.

-If you allow it to dry before it can fully settle, parts of the paint might evaporate, leaving behind chunks of paint residue that created the bubbled or puckered residue that almost feels like sandpaper to touch.
+If you allow it to dry before it can fully settle, parts of the paint might evaporate, leaving behind chunks of paint residue that create the bubbled or puckered residue that almost feels like sandpaper to touch.

 Avoid this phenomenon by spraying out of the sun and in cooler spaces that allow your paint to dry slowly versus all at once.